sayar/RedisMVA/module5_redis_python_node/README.md

 });
 ```

 Now the result of the query has been stored into the key `longquery_result`.
-Reis stores all of its values as strings, so for exmaple if you wanted to store a javascript object you'd have to use `JSON.stringify` to properly store it into redis.
+Redis stores all of its values as strings, so for example if you wanted to store a JavaScript object you'd have to use `JSON.stringify` to properly store it into Redis.

-The `client.expire` function will attach a TTL of 20 seconds to the data which will cause redis to delete the stored value after an elapsed time of 20 seconds.
+The `client.expire` function will attach a TTL of 20 seconds to the data which will cause Redis to delete the stored value after an elapsed time of 20 seconds.

-Now, when we attempt to run the query, we need to first attempt to fetch the data out of redis before actually running the query on MongoDB.
+Now, when we attempt to run the query, we need to first attempt to fetch the data out of Redis before running the query on MongoDB.
 We'll add this right after we start the query timer:

 ```js
 client.get('longquery_result', function(err,count){